ZadHack/spamzad/README.md

-# spamzad
-Spam tool to spam annoying messages
+A fake page creation tool